flatpak/flatpak.github.io/source/getting.html.haml.markdown

   ### Ubuntu

-  A `flatpak` package is available for Ubuntu 16.04 using a PPA.
+  A `flatpak` package is available in [Ubuntu 16.10](https://wiki.ubuntu.com/YakketyYak) and newer.

+  For Ubuntu 16.04 a PPA is available.
 To install, run:

   <pre>
   <span class="unselectable">$ </span>sudo add-apt-repository ppa:alexlarsson/flatpak